Shemplo/Functional-Java/README.md

    Why it's important and useful?

    Modern IDE for Java can intercept such errors and underline code with error.
    The programmer will be notified about error before the running code.
-It's our goal.
+   And it increases the reliability of program.

 0. **Base functions**